Equity release

 Are you going to move again?

-If you think there’s a chance that you could move again (other than moving into long-term care), then you’ll need to make sure that your potential new home is acceptable to your home reversion plan provider.
-This is because the balance will be transferred and held against the new property
+If there’s a chance you could move again (other than moving into long-term care), your potential new home will need to be acceptable to your home reversion plan provider.
+This is because the balance will be transferred and held against the new property.

-If you’d like advice on a home reversion plan, you can find a qualified adviser at unbiased.co.uk.
+If you’d like advice on a home reversion plan, you can find a qualified advisor at unbiased.co.uk.

 Compare the Market’s equity release partner Responsible Equity Release don’t advise on home reversion plans.